arielgamino/pycharm_fellowshipapi/README.md

 ## Getting Started

-The corpora given on the challenge is the [European Parliament Proceedings Parallel Corpus] (http://www.statmt.org/europarl/).
+The corpora given on the challenge is the [European Parliament Proceedings Parallel Corpus](http://www.statmt.org/europarl/).
 This includes 21 different languages.

 File Structure: